qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 <center>Trump holds up tariffs poster like a kid showing off his piece-of-shit school project</center>
 ![Trump](https://www.pinsentmasons.com/-/media/images/seo-social-media/editorial-use-only/uncategorised/trump-and-reciprocal-tariffs-board_digital---seosocialeditorial-image.jpg?h=630&w=12&rev=6dc4d2243b654f65ab57c7d250c1de8d&hash=E73CBCF4AB7C623456C13FBACB6F696F "Good at that shit-eating grin.")

 The question is then: why do the markets freak out?
-Well, the financial markets&mdash;in my mind&mdash;are full of Patagonia-vested lemmings, who sometime [jump off cliffs together.](https://www.youtube.com/watch?v=YNZ_K14iT-Q)
+Well, the financial markets&mdash;in my mind&mdash;are full of Patagonia-vested lemmings who in some situations [jump off cliffs en masse.](https://www.youtube.com/watch?v=YNZ_K14iT-Q)

-Why do lemmings commit mass suicide?
-Why do they hurtle together to the point of falling off a cliff?
-Well first of all, [they don't](https://www.britannica.com/story/do-lemmings-really-commit-mass-suicide).
-Second, because it's a volume game, and Wall Street runs on fast money.
-And with so much money to be made, they continuously compete to undercut or edge ahead of each other.
-The result is the proverbial scene of "lemmings falling off cliffs."
+Why do lemmings hurtle together to the point of commiting mass suicide?
+Well, it's just an [urban myth](https://www.britannica.com/story/do-lemmings-really-commit-mass-suicide) built on a hoax.
+But still, the myth may be an apt comparison.

+Finance is a volume game, and Wall Street runs on fast money.
+With so much money to be made, people continually compete to edge ahead or undercut each other.
+This process sometimes results in the market "falling off the cliff."
 But it's not their fault.
 The game is the game.

 ## Guess 2/3